luke50yen/timer50yen/README.md

     - Alert when time has expired
         - Customisable sound
     - Progress bar along with seconds remaining
+    - Non-audible system notification when timer has finished
 - QoL
     - --help argument